Birmingham PEX Piping Lawyer

-Originally invented in the 1950s, PEX’s design was improved by Thomas Engel and Dow Corning in the ‘60s and marketed to all of Europe as an easy substitute for copper in the plumbing and heating industries.
+Originally invented in the 1950s, PEX’s design was improved by Thomas Engel and Dow Corning in the ‘60s and marketed across Europe as an easy substitute for copper in the plumbing and heating industries.
 Two decades later, PEX was brought into the United States for radiant heating systems, but it was not until recently that the heating and plumbing industries started installing PEX products for potable water.

 Farris, Riley & Pitt, LLP is currently working on PEX plumbing lawsuits with clients who have experienced massive damages in homes less than 10 years old.
 You may have a legal claim if you or a loved one has a newly constructed home where PEX materials were used for installing the heating and plumbing systems.
 Please give our Birmingham PEX piping lawsuit attorneys a call to discuss your options.
 Call (205) 324-1212 to schedule a free consultation.

-In addition to the products’ design failures, the product becomes vulnerable when exposed to certain solutions, including petroleum products and oxygen, causing toxic chemicals to seep from the PEX material.
+In addition to the product’s design failures, the product becomes vulnerable when exposed to certain solutions, including petroleum products and oxygen, causing toxic chemicals to seep from the PEX material.
 Tap water contains small amounts of chlorine because most of our tap water comes from water treatment facilities.
 Oxidation can occur once the chlorine passes through the PEX piping, causing the piping material to degrade.

 To combat the effects of degradation due to chemicals, manufacturers added antioxidants to the piping material.
 However, the chemicals have the same effect on the antioxidants and over time the antioxidants degrade, allowing the chemicals to degrade the PEX materials.
 The level of degradation in the piping material depends solely on the level of chemicals in the water.